chris-n-self/ptmpi/readme.md

 ### example code

 A fully worked example, using the [two-dimensional Ising model](https://en.wikipedia.org/wiki/Ising_model), is given in the examples folder.
 It can be run using the shell script `run_2d-ising_example.sh` and the main python script is `2d-ising.py`.
 An annotated version of `2d-ising.py` is also provided, highlighting the important parts of the code.

-## Setup

-This package requires the python package `mpi4py` and an MPI library such as `MPICH`.
-These can both be installed through anaconda.
-If you are using pip instead then `MPICH` must be installed separately.
+The subfolder `notebooks` has some Jupyter notebooks that give an example of opening the output data files and carrying out a simple analysis of the Monte Carlo timeseries.